CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    Sometimes you can write code to check for errors automatically.
 For example, if you are computing the average of a list of numbers, you could check that the result is not greater than the largest element in the list or less than the smallest.
-This is called a “sanity check” because it detects results that are “completely illogical”.
+This is called a "sanity check" because it detects results that are "completely illogical".

 .. index:: sanity check